Poverty and one's own fault

 However, there is also a lot of invisible poverty.
 People who quietly go to the food bank or people who don't even do that because they are too proud to do so.

-Many elderly people are often quite poor and you usually don't hear from them either.
+Many elderly people are often in a very poor situation and you usually don't hear from them either.

 Services for many marginalized groups are minimal and this is reflected in significant poverty for a large portion of the Canadian population.